phong-nnguyen/CSCI-201-USCMaps/README.md

 Start server like we did for assignment3, have index.html be the homepage with the map and login/registration.

-Run the SQL script located inside the uscMap folder you downloaded
+Download the CreateUSCMapDatabase SQL script from this repo and run it